 ASA just moved past it’s start up phase in the past few years and with all the challenges of starting up a school, the art and science integration mission was secondary to ensure there were classrooms and required curriculum in place to meet MN standards.
 Starting two years ago, the attention started to shift towards the long term mission of arts and science integration.
 Already in the past year, the elementary has started pushing ahead with this effort as it’s easier to combine these techniques in the elementary model of contained classrooms.
 The middle school is following with integration efforts as school staff work out the logistics and training required to make this a seamless experience.
 That work continues…

-Currently ASA has applied for the CAPP (Comprehensive Arts Planning Program) that is hosted by the Perpich school in the metro.
-If accepted, the program will provide substantial planning support and training for the ASA CAPP team to push integration efforts forward with a team planned approach.
-If the school is not selected, we will move forward with a similar planning process on our own instead.
+ASA has been accepted into the Comprehensive Arts Planning Program (CAPP).
+The program will provide substantial planning support and training for the ASA CAPP team to push integration efforts forward with a team planned approach.
+This process will begin this spring and will run from 2021 through 2023.

 Members of the current CAPP team include: